ajahne/blog/_drafts/2018-6-3-what-not-to-do-in-1-on-1-meetings.md

 I recently went to a baseball game with a colleague of mine who works in the tech industry as well.
 As we were talking shop, he told me that his team recently hired a new lead as the previous lead was promoted.
 I asked him how it was going and if they were having 1-1s (I wanted to get insight into how others do it).
 He said yes, they were having 1-1s, but that his manager did all the talking.
 Each time he came into the meeting almost ready to prove that he belonged, that he should be the tech lead, that he was smart enough to lead the team.
 He never asked questions or tried to build a rapport.
 It caused my colleague to lose interest in the meetings, essentially shutting down during the 1-1s.
 You are a caring, open, good-hearted manager.
 Don't be this guy.

 ## Don't cancel and avoid rescheduling
 1-1 meetings are important.
 Rescheduling meetings as a manager can be frustrating to your direct report as it impacts their day and can also impact morale and motivation.

 Have you ever had a performance review or an important meeting that was rescheduled by your boss?
 Have you ever had something important to bring up, something that you wanted to discuss during a meeting that was shifted to another day or cancelled?
 How did it feel?
 Not so good, right?
 We have all had that happen and must avoid moving meetings, especially 1-1s.

 Now people get sick, go on vacation, have PTOs.
 Servers go down and fires need to be put out.
 Changing a meeting (rarely) is understood.
 Doing so consistently is a red flag and a failure as a leader.

-If the meetings are "boring" or not productive, I'm sorry to tell you, but that's on you.
-Bad 1-1s are the fault of manager, not the direct report.
-Here are some additional questions you can ask to spice things up.
-Below you will find some recipes to switch up the formula.
+These meetings matter, do your best to not reschedule or cancel the meeting

 ## Don't schedule them back to back (to back)
 I learned this one the hard way.
 When you first begin as a team or tech lead, you may have management responsibilities that include conducting 1-1s.
 In my case, I chose one day where I would have all of my 1-1s.
 This plan was glorious.
 I would know each week when I would meet with everyone, I would conduct all my 1-1s have productive meetings with all of my direct reports and conquer everything in one day.
 I would go into the day mentally prepared, have a clear schedule,